DeveloPassion/knowii-voice-ai-docs/docs/faq.md

 ### Does Knowii Voice AI collect telemetry?

 No. Knowii Voice AI does not collect any telemetry, analytics, or usage data.
+See the [Privacy Policy](https://voice-ai.knowii.net/#/privacy-policy) for more details.

 ### Is my audio recorded?